Skip to main content

 Group therapy, where people share valuable experiences with each other during rehab in Johnson City, TN.

-Causes of Oxycodone Withdrawal
+What are the Causes of Oxycodone Withdrawal Side Effects?

 These signs of oxycodone withdrawal can include anxiety, muscle pain and nausea, and you may find yourself coping with oxycodone cravings.
 Factors that contribute to your oxycodone withdrawal symptoms timeline include prolonged use, increasing the dosage over time, and the body’s physical adaptation to the drug.
 The severity of oxycodone withdrawal syndrome symptoms can also depend on how long you’ve been using the drug, your dose, and your overall health.